 Prior to his election as an MLA in 2009, Norm sat on municipal council in both Kelowna (2005-08) and Banff (1992-98) and was an associate professor in Okanagan University College’s business program.
 His business experience comes from having owned four financial services and tech-related businesses.
 He is a past member of Kelowna’s Advisory Planning Commission, Kelowna’s Roads Task Force, and Kelowna’s Downtown Entertainment District Task Force.

-Letnick has and continues to serve the public in many ways apart from his elected role including as past President or chairperson of the Kelowna Gyro Club, Banff Rotary Club, a not-for-profit housing corporation, the Banff Mineral Springs Hospital Board, and the Kelowna Affordable Housing Task Force, and chair of the 5th annual Walk Up Knox Mountain for Health and World Peace.
+Letnick has served, and continues to serve, the public in many ways apart from his elected role, including as past president or chairperson of the Kelowna Gyro Club, Banff Rotary Club, the Banff Housing Corporation which successfully built over 200 non-profit homes, the Banff Mineral Springs Hospital Board, the Kelowna Affordable Housing Task Force, and chair of the annual Walk-Up Knox Mountain for Health and World Peace.

-Letnick has been married to Helene for 38 years.
+Letnick has been married to Helene for 40 years.
 They have three adult children and two grandchildren living in Kelowna.